'It won't be Kaizer Chiefs alone' - Mamelodi Sundowns' Tabane not surprised by increasing Covid-19 cases in PSL | Goal.com

 “It was not going to be Kaizer Chiefs alone.
 Many clubs and players are going to be affected.
 The whole country is feeling the pandemic," Tabane said on Daily Sun.

-"So, I am not surprised about the numbers increasing because players do not live alone.
+"So, I am not surprised by the numbers increasing because players do not live alone.
 They have family members and they go to the shops just like you and me.”

-Pirates midfelder Ben Motshwari became the first PSL player to contract Covid-19, but he has since recovered, while Celtic recently revealed that midfielder Given Mashikinya has tested positive for coronavirus.
+Pirates midfielder Ben Motshwari became the first PSL player to contract Covid-19, but he has since recovered, while Celtic recently revealed that midfielder Given Mashikinya has tested positive.

 Three Stellenbosch staff members have contracted the virus and Chiefs confirmed two cases within their squad, but they have not disclosed the names of the players.